-MediaCare from HCI offers patient-specific digital education, easily accessible at any time through the in-room interactive whiteboard or in-room television.
-The Care Team prescribes clinically-reviewed, age-appropriate, evidence-based videos from an extensive library of digital content assigned on admission, by physician orders or by diagnosis code.
+MediaCare from HCI offers patient-specific digital health education, which patients can access at any time through their in-room digital whiteboard or in-room television.
+Care Teams assign clinically-reviewed, age-appropriate and evidence-based patient education videos from a vast library of digital content.
+Draw the content from your current digital education system, or choose a subscription service that works best for your patients.
 MediaCare, working in tandem with HCI Interactive Whiteboards, Interactive Modules and patient TVs offers:

-- Diagnostic and patient-specific digital educational content that can be delivered automatically or scheduled by the medical staff.
+- Diagnostic and patient-specific educational content, delivered automatically or scheduled by the medical staff.

-- Patient content completion rates with the ability to send reminders to complete education viewing.
+- Completion rate reporting, with the ability to send reminders to to patients to complete their education viewing.

 - Patient compliance data, automatically entered into the EHR, with comprehension monitoring.

-- A digital educational app that’s consistent with Joint Commission Standards and meets ARRA Meaningful Use objectives for patient education resources.
+- A digital learning app that’s consistent with Joint Commission Standards and meets ARRA Meaningful Use aims for better health outcomes.

-Using a digital education system ensures clinical time can be spent on other critical patient tasks and provide better consistency of care.
-Regular communication with timely follow-up can mean the difference between a patient who is engaged, informed, and prepared for discharge or a patient who is unprepared for the transition out of the hospital.
+A digital health education system ensures clinicians spend time on critical patient care tasks.
+Regular communication and timely follow-up make the difference between a patient who is engaged, informed, and prepared for discharge or a patient who is unprepared for the transition out of the hospital.